Intro to Criminal Justice (5)

 Introductory course examines violent crime and victimology in American society.
 Factors leading to acquaintance and stranger violence, proactive and reactive strategies to crime, legal issues and self-defense measures studied and discussed.

-Course examines physical and sexual domestic violence in our society.
+This course examines physical and sexual domestic violence in our society.
 This includes spouse/partner abuse and child abuse.
-Contemporary investigation and intervention strategies and techniques are studied including evidence discover, collection and preservation.
+Contemporary investigation and intervention strategies and techniques are studied including evidence discover, collection, and preservation.

 See description under COOP 190 for additional information.

 Investigative report writing including narratives, police reports, common forms, affidavits, and search warrants.

 Felony Investigations (5)